 Replacing a service line requires digging down to the water main in the street and installing a new copper service line from the main all the way into the house.
 It does require excavating a trench to reach the line which usually runs from the house under the lawn and the parkway out to the street.
-When the trench is open, the old lead line will be removed and a new copper service line will be installed and a water meter will be installed if there was not already one there to help save money on water bills.
+When the trench is open, the old lead line will be removed and a new copper service line will be installed and a water meter will need to be installed if there was not already one there to help save money on water bills.

-If you live in a house or two-flat built before 1986, there is a high likelihood that your service line is lead unless it was replaced during renovation or an addition.
+If you live in a house or two-flat built before 1986, there is a high likelihood that your water service line is made of lead unless it was replaced during renovation or an addition.

 If a residential homeowner wants to hire a contractor and remove the existing lead service line, the City of Chicago is launching a program to waive the permit fees for the project.
 This could amount to a savings of up to $3,100.
 Additionally, the City will attach the new service line to the water main and provide a free water meter for the contractor to install, if there isn't already one in place.
 To qualify, the request for the fee waiver must be a standalone and not made in conjunction with a home renovation or expansion.

 Determine if you have a lead service line.
-How To Determine Your Service Line Material provides a few easy steps to determine if your service line is lead.
+Check your service line for lead provides a few easy steps to determine if your service line is lead.

 The contractor will notify Department of Buildings that this is a LSLR project eligible for permit fee waivers. *Contractors can upload their documents (water bill, picture of property, CDOT permit) to the Department of Buildings here.